josiasbudaydeveloper/LuizTools-Node.js-MongoDB/Module 4 - Microservices/movies-service/README.md

 ```
 4. Start the MongoDB local server
 - Create an empty directory to store your database (Movies)
-- To do this, go to the directory of MongoDB, then access the /bin dictory.
+- Go to the directory of MongoDB, then access the /bin dictory.
 - Open this dictory in another terminal/prompt or Powershell, then type:
 ```
 $ ./mongod --dbpath <DIRECTORY OF THE MOVIES'S DATA PATH> --port 27017